ZcashFoundation/zebra/book/src/designs/0002-parallel-verification.md

   * There is no `previous_context`, and the `DiskState` is empty.
   * The Genesis RecentChainUpdater creates a new, empty context, using the specified initial values for each field.
+  * Then the context is updated using the values from the Genesis block, modified by any special Genesis rules.
+  * The `DiskState` needs to be initialised with the specified initial values.
+  * Note:
-  * Do not include the UTXO from the genesis coinbase transaction in the UTXO set. (zcashd inheritied this rule from Bitcoin.)
+    * the UTXO from the genesis coinbase transaction is not included in the UTXO set. (zcashd inheritied this bug from Bitcoin.)
-  * Note: the Founders Reward is not required in genesis blocks.
+    * the Founders Reward is not required in genesis blocks.
+    * the `hashPrevBlock`, difficulty adjustment, and median-time-past rules are special-cased.
   * *TODO: check for other differences*
 * **Before Overwinter:**
   * Add UTXOs, note commitments, and nullifiers from each block to the